 - Using priming to increase time on site (which directly correlated to higher conversions).

 - Sometimes the user’s first instinct is negative.
-You can use priming to solve for that.
+You can use priming to solve that.
 An excellent example of getting the user to watch a long video.

 About Frictionless Commerce